Robert-T-Remuszka/GPSS-Replication/README.md

 # GPSS-Replication
-My replication of "Bartik Instruments: What, When, Why, and How".
+My replication of "Bartik Instruments: What, When, Why, and How" by Paul Goldsmith-Pinkham, Isaac Sorkin and Henry Swift.